 What is tooth powder?

-Tooth powder is an organic dental cleaning substance that usually starts with an abrasive base (i.e. baking soda) and can be mixed with other extracts for flavoring and extra whitening power.
+Tooth powder is an organic dental cleaning substance that usually starts with an abrasive base or grittier powder (i.e. baking soda) and can be mixed with other natural ingredients and extracts for flavoring and extra whitening power.
 It was actually used by several ancient communities including the Romans and the Chinese, but has gained immense popularity over the years in terms of green and organic hygiene care.
 Hence…this search for tooth powder recipes that led you to this post.

 Why use tooth powder?